 The good news is, sun spots don’t have to be a permanent tragedy!
-Stay tuned to learn the deets about how dark spots happen and the 10 best natural ways to lighten the appearance of these annoying little spots.
+In this article, we discuss how dark spots happen and the 10 best natural ways to lighten the appearance of these annoying little spots.
 Keep reading, or check out our video on how to visibly reduce dark spots:

 How Do Dark Spots Happen?